 Chapter Eight – Structure and Strategy

 This chapter includes a section on government and not-for-profit enterprises.
-See Martin's summary for an illustration of the Federal Procurement system scorecard.
+The Federal Procurement scorecard is provided as an example.

 Chapter Nine – Achieving Strategic Alignment: From Top to Bottom